symfony/symfony-docs/controller.rst

     {
         $session = $request->getSession();

-        // store an attribute for reuse during a later user request
+        // stores an attribute for reuse during a later user request
         $session->set('foo', 'bar');

-        // get the attribute set by another controller in another request
+        // gets the attribute set by another controller in another request
         $foobar = $session->get('foobar');

-        // use a default value if the attribute doesn't exist
+        // uses a default value if the attribute doesn't exist
         $filters = $session->get('filters', array());
     }